Stepp1/cc3002-breakout/README.md

 * Name the project as you please.
 * If you're using the recommended IntelliJ IDE, allow it to overwrite the existing .idea folder.
 * And you're done!

+## Working on the GUI

+Implementing the GUI in the provided Base code (including all the logic and game controller finished).
+I'll try to combine my previous code with the one provided later.